kudobuilder/kudo/keps/0008-operator-testing.md

 ## Risks and Mitigations

 * Perhaps the most important consideration when building any testing pipeline is ensuring that developer velocity is not impacted.
-This is especially important for KUDO, since the developer experience for Framework developers is critical to the success of the project.
+This is especially important for KUDO, since the developer experience for Operator developers is critical to the success of the project.
 To mitigate this, we need to optimize the runtime of the test suites and pull request flow.
-Framework contributions should only run tests for the Frameworks that are affected by the pull request.
+Operator contributions should only run tests for the Operators that are affected by the pull request.
 Tests should have a fixed upper time limit to prevent any new tests from causing excessive delays.
 Tests fail early.
 * If the test harness is not designed well, contributions to the project become very difficult or the harness does not get adopted by developers.
 We provide a minimal, declarative format for authoring tests to encourage adoption and provide simple ways to execute the tests to ensure that it is easy to get started.
 * The test harness is not valuable if no test cases are written.
-This means Framework developers need to write test cases!
-We encourage test case authoring by writing good documentation, integrating the test harness into the CI/CD pipeline, and potentially enacting policies around testing for official Frameworks.
-We can also advocate for testing via blogs and interactions with Framework developers.
+This means Operator developers need to write test cases!
+We encourage test case authoring by writing good documentation, integrating the test harness into the CI/CD pipeline, and potentially enacting policies around testing for official Operators.
+We can also advocate for testing via blogs and interactions with Operator developers.
 * As we take a declarative approach to testing, it's important to ensure that the abstractions built are not leaky.
 Leaky abstractions lead to greater complexity and make the test suite hard to use.
 We decrease this risk by narrowing the scope to focus on the state of Kubernetes objects in the Kubernetes API, refering to prior work (see [Alternatives](#Alternatives)), and building a minimal solution.
-We also will write tests for existing Frameworks and work with authors of new Frameworks to ensure that the solution is generally useful.
+We also will write tests for existing Operators and work with authors of new Operators to ensure that the solution is generally useful.

 ## Proposal

 Test cases will be authored by defining Kubernetes objects to apply and Kubernetes state to wait for.
 Each test case will run in its own namespace (test cases can run concurrently), within each test case, test steps run sequentially.
-This allows test authors to model state transitions of Frameworks as different configurations are applied.
+This allows test authors to model state transitions of Operators as different configurations are applied.

 ### Definitions

-* `Framework`: A KUDO Framework.
+* `Operator`: A KUDO Operator.
 * `Test Harness`: the tool that runs a test suite.
 * `Test Suite`: a collection of test cases.
 * `Test Case`: a single, self contained test - can be run in parallel to other test cases.